elenaalehnovich/ci_test/README.md

 1. Set Environment variable:
     #HUB_ORG_DH:- The username for the Dev Hub org
     #SFDC_HOST_DH:- The login URL of the Salesforce instance that is hosting the Dev Hub org.
 The default is https://login.salesforce.com
+    CONNECTED_APP_CONSUMER_KEY_PROD :- The consumer key that was returned after you created a connected app in your Prod org.
+    CONNECTED_APP_CONSUMER_KEY_UAT :- The consumer key that was returned after you created a connected app in your UAT org.
-    CONNECTED_APP_CONSUMER_KEY_DH :- The consumer key that was returned after you created a connected app in your Dev Hub org.
+    CONNECTED_APP_CONSUMER_KEY_DEV :- The consumer key that was returned after you created a connected app in your Dev org.

     JWT_CRED_ID_DH:- The credentials ID for the private key file from Jenkins (server.key)
 2. Update Configs:
     - Set branches, org usernames and instances in config.properties file